radicalcollegestrategies/radicalcollegestrategies.github.io/index.md

   <div class="sectionpdContent sectionpdLeft">
     <h3>A different journey to MIT</h3>

-    <p>My younger daughter had different strengths than her sister.
+    <p>My younger daughter had different interests than her sister.
 Besides, by
     the time she entered high school, the landscape had changed.
-Though only 3 years younger to her sister, she faced a lot more competition both at school and nationally.
+She faced a lot more competition both at school and nationally.
 It became clear that we would need fresh strategies.</p>

     <p>So we expanded to a richer set of meaningful extra-curriculars.
-She worked hard to excel in well-defined goals in her intended major and community service.
-She was still able to pursue her creative hobbies and have a social life.</p>
+She worked hard to excel in <b>well-defined goals</b> in her intended major and community service, while still <b>having fun</b> with her social life and creative hobbies.</p>

-    <p>She is now flourishing at <b>MIT Computer Science</b> after getting early acceptance, enjoying the probability class as much as the shakespeare club! </p>
+    <p>She is now flourishing at <b>MIT Computer Science</b> after getting early acceptance, enjoying the probability class as much as the Shakespeare club! </p>

     {%- include buttons.html -%}